jfree/orson-charts-android/README.md

 - auto-adaptive axis labeling;
 - a clean and well-documented API with a high degree of chart configurability.

 Orson Charts for Android is very easy to use, and includes comprehensive Javadocs.
-Licenses can be purchased from Object Refinery Limited.
+The default license is the GNU GPLv3.
+An alternative license can be purchased from Object Refinery Limited.
 The license permits royalty-free redistribution of the Orson Charts for Android binary code.

 More Info
 ---------